fahadkaleem/Geeks-for-Geeks/README.md

 # Geeks-for-Geeks
-Solutions to Problems listed on http://www.geeksforgeeks.org/
+This repository contians solutions to Problems listed on http://www.geeksforgeeks.org/

 ## Run
 To run any program, just use the following command